clionachee/experience/README.md

 ### Step 2: Import the VRF Unity Asset

-1. Drag and import the `vrf.unitypackage` asset from the `assets` directory of this repository.
+1. Drag and import the `vrf-chainsafe.unitypackage` asset from the `assets` directory of this repository.
-2. Navigate to the downloaded `vrf.unitypacakge` asset file and click `Open`.
-This will load the `vrf.unitypackage` asset in the Unity Editor.
+2. Navigate to the downloaded `vrf-chainsafe.unitypacakge` asset file and click `Open`.
+This will load the `vrf-chainsafe.unitypackage` asset in the Unity Editor.
 3. You will be prompred to relaod the sample scene.
 Click `Reload` to reload the scene.

 ### Step 3: Add WebLogin Scene